Avaiga/taipy-doc/docs/manuals/run-deploy/deploy/databricks/index.md

 ### 4 - Access your application

 While your first Databricks tab is open, you should be able to access your application.
-On another tab of your browser, make sure you can access the application at `http://<machine-ip>:8080`
+On another tab of your browser, make sure you can access the application at `http://<machine-ip>`

-!!!
-Example

-    TODO : Screenshot of the browser with application at the correct url